ssoroka/easiest_ever_ajax_s3_file_uploader/README.md

     // fired on completion regardless of success or failure, use for spinners, ui changes, etc.
     EasiestAjaxUploader.uploadDone = function(input, form, uploadsInProgressCount) {}

-Add a string field to your model to hold the file's s3 url.
+Add a string field to your model to hold the file's s3 url and add the url handler to the model:

     eg: add_column :posts, :image_url, :string

-and add the url handler to the model:

     easiest_ajax_upload_field :image_url

+If you have more complicated image storage requirements you can write your own handler.

-Add an initializer (should this be a before_filter? does it actually connect?) that connects to s3, so the url handler can look up the full url from s3 when the model is saved:
+Add an initializer that connects to s3, so the url handler can look up the full url from s3 when the model is saved:

     AWS::S3::Base.establish_connection!(
       :access_key_id => D2S3::S3Config.access_key_id,